abhishiv/qbase/src/index.md

 @gratico/qbase
 =====

-Simple active record like ORM for browser with MongoDB styled queries and watchable queries.
+Simple light and super-performant active record like ORM for browser with MongoDB styled queries and watchable queries.

 Install and use
 ---------------